Disclosure: We may get commissions for purchases made through links in this post

 How To Make Your Own Water Filter Using Binchotan Charcoal

-4 Steps To a Homemade Water Filter With Binchotan Charcoal
+How To Make A Homemade Water Filter With Binchotan Charcoal

-Step 1 – Purchase some Binchotan Charcoal (it’s both inexpensive & easily available from online stores like Amazon).
+Buy some Binchotan charcoal (it’s easily available online).
 Give it a quick wash in cold water to remove any debris or ash.

 Note: It’s recommended you re-boil the Binchotan stick every month or so to ‘refresh it’ and use a completely new charcoal stick approximately every 3 -6 months.

-Tip: I use a 5 litre Kilner dispenser (pictured above) and have added 2 sticks of Binchotan, as with 1 stick I could still detect the odd hint of chlorine after leaving the water to do its thing overnight, but since adding a second stick this hint of chlorine has completely disappeared.
+How much Binchotan you need will depend on the size of your water container, or dispenser.
+I used a 5 litre glass beverage dispenser and added in 2 sticks of Binchotan.
+With 1 stick I could still detect the odd hint of chlorine after leaving the water to do its thing overnight.
+Since adding a second stick this hint of chlorine has (for me anyway) disappeared.